rajsiddarth/Knn/Readme.md

 CreditCard: Does the customer use a credit card issued by the respective bank?

 Personal Loan : Did the customer default on the loan or not ?

+ *Objective* :Classification models using Knn algorithm to predict whether the customer is going to default on loan or not

+  *Two implementations of Knn are shown, one using default euclidean distance and the other using value difference measure as a type of      distance measure for categorical variables*